Airmacho/CPSC_5616_MLDL/README.md

 - Examined the neural network model representation with two dense layers and an output layer tailored for digit recognition.

 To access the assignment notebook, navigate to the `Assignment_2` directory.

+## Assignment 3: Decision Trees

+The third assignment centers around creating a decision tree using the provided dataset.
+The procedure for constructing the decision tree is detailed as follows:

+1. Entropy Calculation:
+Develop a utility function named calculate_entropy to evaluate the entropy (representing impurity) at a given node.

+2. Dataset Partitioning:
+Establish a function named partition_dataset to segment the data at a node into left and right branches based on a chosen feature.

+3. Information Gain Computation:
+Implement a function to determine the information gain achieved by splitting on a particular feature.

+4. Feature Selection:
+Identify the feature that yields the maximum information gain to effectively partition nodes and construct the decision tree.